DotWalletTeam/bcoinsv/README.md

-# Bcash
+# BcoinSV

 [![CircleCi Status][circleci-status-img]][circleci-status-url]
 [![Coverage Status][coverage-status-img]][coverage-status-url]

-**Bcash** is an alternative implementation of the bitcoin cash protocol, written in node.js.
+**BcoinSV** is an alternative implementation of the bitcoin SV protocol, written in node.js.

-Bcash is undergoing development and testing and is in alpha stage.
-Bcash is a fork of [bcoin][bcoin] and has the same RPC API.
+BcoinSV is undergoing development and testing and is in alpha stage.
+BcoinSV is a fork of [bcash][bcash] and has the same RPC API.

 ## Uses